RostyslavSysenko/DPPRL/README.md

 3. Once the program is complete, the program's performance metrics are displayed along with some matplotlib graphs.
 In our tests it took 2 minutes to run, this may vary depending on hardware.

+## Guide for reusing system components or understanding the code
+- get high level idea of the system by reading the readme.md.
+- some of the code is documented with python docs and comments and descriptive variable name.
+- look into testing file where the use cases for different functions, methods and classes are documented.

 ## Evaluation of outcomes
 To evaluate the system we utilized purity scores (we created a new score and called it purity score even though such metric already exists and means something else) and record of time each dynamic insertion takes.
 Roughly speaking, what we called purity score is a score that measures the similarity between each cluster our algorithm produced and the most similar cluster in ground truth dataset.